 ‘Hmm…’ Granny bites the inside of her cheek, looking intently at Miss Hasdeu.
 ‘And what about her grades?
 Don’t they risk to decrease?’

 ‘Her grades?
 I don’t understand?
 You seem wealthy enough to-’

 ‘Miss Hasdeu!’
 The headmaster interrupts her, and throws her a deadly glance.
-Then he turns to Granny with a smile that doesn’t reach his eyes.
-‘You’ll excuse Miss Holden, she has some important things to attend to before classes.
-Haven’t you, Sanda?’
+Then he turns to Granny with a smile that doesn’t quite reach his eyes.
+‘You’ll excuse Miss Hasdeu, she has some important things to attend to before classes.
+Don’t you, Sanda?’

 ‘Yes, please.
 If you don’t mind, I’d like to meet the other teachers.’